-The SWOT analysis is becoming increasingly common in business today, but do you know it can be used to analyze websites too?
+The Website SWOT analysis is becoming increasingly common in business today, but do you know it can be used to analyze websites too?
 Originally used to identify the key factors of a business’s value chain, this tool can now be used to analyze how effective your website is.

 Doing research is an important aspect of developing a digital strategy.
 We can learn a lot about a company in a short period of time.
 We can gain useful information via stakeholder interviews, evaluations, and analyses.
 However, this isn't enough.